Bob Cortner

 Robert Charles Cortner (April 16, 1927 – May 19, 1959) was an American automobile racing driver from Redlands, California.
-Cortner was killed practicing for the 1959 Indianapolis 500.
+Cortner was killed while practicing for the 1959 Indianapolis 500.

 Career

 Cortner was active on the midget car racing circuit, with a career spanning ten years.
 He was the outdoor champion of the Bay Cities Racing Association in 1957, and was inducted into the association's hall of fame in 2007.

 Death

 On Monday, May 18, Cortner passed the rookie test for the Indianapolis 500, allowing him to attempt to qualify a car for the race, which was to be held May 30.
 On Tuesday when Cortner took to the track, Johnny Parsons, who observed the accident, reported that the wind was blowing harder than he had ever seen it blow at the track.
 Parsons stated that the car was caught in a cross wind, and first came into the infield before shooting back across the track head-first into the outer wall.
 Cortner's face hit the steering wheel and it appeared he began bleeding internally.
 He was pronounced dead that evening, the cause being listed as "massive head injuries".
 A number of other drivers were waiting to donate blood to Cortner when the announcement came that he had died.
 It was the second death at the speedway that year, as Jerry Unser had died in an accident May 17, and the fiftieth death overall in the history of the speedway, occurring in its fiftieth year of operation.